 Applying Safety Data and Analysis to Performance-Based Transportation Planning: This guidebook provides State and regional planners with information on how to effectively use safety data and analysis tools in performance-based transportation planning and programming processes (Publication number FHWA-SA-15-089, November 2015).

-Incorporating Safety Into the Planning Process: This presentation provides an overview of TSP for use by transportation professionals.
+Incorporating Safety Into the Planning Process (resource is no longer available): This presentation provides an overview of TSP for use by transportation professionals.
 It includes a standard presentation and modules for various audiences – Federal, States, MPOs, RPOs, and local elected officials.
 Users are welcome to adapt the entire presentation or individual slides as needed.

 Safety Focused Decision Making Guide: The guide provides a framework defined by five high-level activities with continuous feedback loops for data collection and analysis and project modifications to enhance safety impacts (Publication Number: FHWA-SA-13-034).